 1. Silent Mind Antique Design Tibetan Singing Bowl Set

 This 4-inch singing bowl set from Silent Mind is based on antique Tibetan designs.
-It comes with a beautiful hand-sewn non-dampening pillow, and an easy-play leather pencil grip striker.
+It comes with a beautiful hand-sewn non-dampening singing bowl pillow, and an easy-play leather pencil grip striker.
 The bowl itself is made of bronze with decorative overlay.
 Each singing bowl set from Silent Mind is hand selected, inspected, and checked for sound quality before shipping.
 It produces a rich, calming “song” and is easy to play.

 While these bowls are not tuned during manufacture, they are often tuned to F, the heart chakra.

-The Silent Mind Tibetan Antique Design Singing Bowl Set is an excellent choice for almost everyone.
+The Silent Mind Tibetan Antique Singing Bowl Set is an excellent choice for almost everyone.
 The beautiful designs, well-designed striker, attractive cushion, and clear, resonant sound make these singing bowls a good choice for beginners and experienced practitioners alike.

 2. Ohm Store Tibetan Meditation Yoga Singing Bowl Set